 The application proposes PD-R zoning for single-family dwelling units.
 Under the PD plan, this use would be the only permitted use within the development.

 Economic analysis

 City council requested that the Economic Development Department prepare an economic analysis for all rezoning applications.
-The Economic Development Department does not recommend approval of this application request for the following reasons:
+The analysis concludes with the following pros and cons: